 - Wrists: remain in a neutral position (parallel to the floor, in line with forearm) while typing.
 Angling your wrist for a sustained period can result in an array of WMSD’s.

-- Lower Back: remain upright and supported against back of seat to minimize the load born on your back throughout the day.
+- Lower Back: remain upright and supported against back of seat to minimize the load on your back.
 Slouching down/forward as you tire compresses your spine & lumbar discs.

 - Knees & Feet: keep upper legs parallel to the floor & feet resting comfortably when seated, but get up & move!
 Avoiding poor circulation is the goal.